Weed-AI/Weed-AI/search/src/Components/wrapper/weedcoco.md

 ### Category Names for Weed ID

 Classification, bounding box and segmentation annotations may indicate:
-* the presence of a known species of weed
+* the presence of a known species, genus, or family of weed
 * the presence of an unspecified type of weed
 * the presence of crop

-Category names should take the form `crop: <species name>` or `weed: <species name>` where _species name_ is the scientific name of the crop or weed species.
+Category names should take the form `crop: <species name>` or `weed: <species name>` where _species name_ is the lowercased scientific name of the crop or weed species.  _species name_ may be substituted with any other plant taxon, including genus or family.
 If a weed is identified, but its species is not labelled, the appropriate category name is `weed: UNSPECIFIED`.
 If annotations are used to mark non-weed, non-crop spaces in the image, the appropriate category name is `none`.